 passwords and improve security.
-The plugin exposes a set of system
+This component exposes system

-variables that enable you to define password policy.
+variables that enable you to define password policy, and status

 ER_NOT_VALID_PASSWORDerror).
 This applies to the